spacebeam/research/README.md

 For more about how to get help or get involved check the AI [competition](https://torchup.org) or explore the [guide](https://github.com/spacebeam/guide/wiki), and [community](https://spacebeam.org) website.

 ## Community
-Spacebeam is an open-source community that enables end users easily build computational clusters, grid endpoints and visualization in tiled-displays.
+Spacebeam is an open-source community that enables end users easily build clusters, grid endpoints and visualization in tiled-displays.
 [Explore](https://github.com/spacebeam) and remember; as the system grow in number, spawn more nodes to control it.

 ## Help wanted
 Would you like to help with the project?
 Pick any of the issues tagged [help wanted](https://github.com/spacebeam/research/labels/help%20wanted) and contribute!